ForEvolve/forevolve.github.io/_drafts/en/2021-02-07-learn-coding-with-dot-net-core-part-1.md

 As mentioned before, the file that interests us the most is the `Program.cs` file.
 However, it is already filled with boilerplate code that we don't really need (for now).
-To keep our focus on the task at hand: learning C#, we will leverage **top-level statements** to discard that code.
+To keep our focus on the task at hand&mdash;learning C#&mdash;we will leverage **top-level statements** to discard that code.

 Let's replace all of that boilerplate code with the following line: